IBM/aspera-cli/README.md

 The table style can be customized with parameter: `table_style` (horizontal, vertical and intersection characters) and is `:.:` by default.

-In a table format, when displaying "objects" (single, or list), by default, sub object are flatten (option flat_hash).
+In a table format, when displaying "objects" (single, or list), by default, sub object are flattened (option `flat_hash`).
 So, object {"user":{"id":1,"name":"toto"}} will have attributes: user.id and user.name.
-Setting `flat_hash` to `false` will only display one
-field: "user" and value is the sub hash table.
+Setting `flat_hash` to `false` will only display one field: "user" and value is the sub hash table.
 When in flatten mode, it is possible to filter fields by "dotted" field name.

+Object lists are displayed one per line, with attributes as columns.
+Single objects are transposed: one attribute per line.
+If transposition of single object is not desired, use option: `transpose_single` set to `no`.

 The style of output can be set using the `format` parameter, supporting: